thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 > [!IMPORTANT]
 > * With the SAP managed kubernetes offering, the entire kubernetes infrastructure is managed 24/7 by the SAP SRE teams.
 That includes regular kubernetes versions updates, security patches, overall monitoring of the underlying infrastructure, etc.
 > * Customers can decide by themselves to upsize or downsize the kubernetes cluster resources via a change of machine types.
-In order to streamline to cluster configuration and resources, additional worker pools can be provisioned/deprovisioned as well.
+In order to optimize the cluster configuration and resources, additional worker pools can be provisioned/deprovisioned as well.
 These worker pools may feature nodes sizes (machine types) different from the master cluster nodes.
 Worker pools with GPU nodes are supported as well.
-> * All SAP Kyma kubernetes extensions - the kyma modules are fully managed and supported as well.
+> * All SAP Kyma kubernetes extensions - the kyma modules are fully managed and supported.
 Customer have a choice between the fast and the regular channels with regard to the modules.
 > * The fast channel offer a 14-day trial window before the regular channel modules get promoted.
-> * SAP L1 /L2 /L3 /SRE support teams are there to assist on request with the customers Day-2 operations via SAP support incidents management.
+> * SAP L1 /L2 /L3 /SRE support teams are there to assist on request with the customers Day-2 operations via SAP support channel.
 >
-> * With this, the customers Day-2 operations teams can focus exclusively on Management, Maintenance, Monitoring, and Optimization of the customer workloads.
+> * With this, the customers Day-2 operations teams may focus exclusively on Management, Maintenance, Monitoring, and Optimization of their own workloads rather.

 ## Exercise 1.1 - Easy access to your teched landscape with SSO.